Difference Between IPS and IDS

 - The IPS, on the other hand, aims at gathering and dropping dangerous packets before hitting their target.
 It is more proactive than IDS, which just needs a regular update of the database with new threat data.

-- The failure of an IPS system leads to unexpected attacks Don’t forget to use a firewall to filter, block and allow ports, addresses, operations, but some of them can also be accessed over the network.
-Unless technology is integrated into a single device, the manager has options to use as an inline IPS or only to identify sensors that are strategically placed to passively track the traffic of the network.
+- The failure of an IPS system leads to unexpected attacks.
+Don’t forget to use a firewall to filter, block and allow ports, addresses, operations, but some of them can also be accessed over the network.
+Unless technology is integrated into a single device, the manager has options to use as an inline IPS or only to identify strategically placed sensors to track the network traffic passively.

 - In IDS, configuration mode is the inline mode, generally on layer 2.
-On the other hand, In IPS, configuration mode is inline mode or as end host.
+On the other hand, In IPS, configuration mode is an inline mode or as an end host.

 Comparison Table of IPS vs IDS